View a list of residence hall closet dimensions (pdf).

 The Tri-Towers are adjacent to Illinois State’s Redbird Arena and Hancock Stadium, and are also a short walk to Milner Library and Schroeder Hall via the Main Street underpass.

 East Campus consists of Hewett and Manchester Halls.
-Hewett and Manchester Halls are coed residence halls and are close to Milner Library and the Bone Student Center.
-The beds in Hewett and Manchester Halls can be bunked and the desks are movable.
+Hewett and Manchester Halls are coed residence halls home to the majority of University Housing Services Themed Living Learning Communities and are close to Milner Library and the Bone Student Center.
+East Campus also houses the Julia N. Visor Center which provides a variety of academic support programs for students.
 Hewett and Manchester halls remain open throughout all university breaks during the academic year (this is referred to as nine-month housing).

 An air-conditioned, 28-story twin-tower complex, Watterson Towers is one of the world’s tallest residence halls and features a dining center which offers a wide variety of items and venues.
 Watterson is designed in suites, an alternative to the traditional corridor-style residence hall.